 About Mary K. Greer

 Mary K. Greer has been practising Tarot for more than 46 years and teaches Tarot around the world.
-The award-winning author of eleven books on tarot and on magic, Mary is a member of several national and international tarot organizations and is featured at tarot conferences around the world.
+The award-winning author of 11 books on Tarot and on magic, Mary is a member of several national and international tarot organizations and is featured at tarot conferences around the world.
 Her classic, Tarot for Your Self, came out in a beautiful Japanese edition in 2012.

 In 2007, she received the International Tarot Lifetime Achievement Award from the Association for Tarot Studies.
 As an independent scholar, writer, teacher, and professional tarot consultant, Mary sees herself as a ‘midwife of the soul.’
 She advocates using card reading techniques that are interactive, transformational and empowering and takes a revolutionary approach to teaching that emphasizes personal insight, creativity, and breaking all the rules.
-Visit her website at https://marygreer.wordpress.com/.
+Click here to visit her website.

 Over to you for questions and comments